zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

-## Misrepresentations in Habryka's Reports of Alleged Author Complaints About Achmiz
+## Misrepresentations in Habryka's Claims of Alleged Author Complaints About Achmiz

 Footnote 1 of the ban post claims that "many top authors cit[e] [Achmiz] as a top reason for why they do not want to post on the site, or comment here".
 I find this claim very surprising.